Larmor precession in strongly correlated itinerant electron systems: Results

-Starting with the weakly correlated system, Fig.~\ref{fig:dmft-rpa:U1} shows quantitative agreement between DMFT and RPA.
-Since RPA is known to be accurate in this regime, this provides confidence in the numerical methods used to extract $\alpha$ from the analytically continued DMFT spectra.
+Starting with the weakly correlated system, Fig.~\ref{fig:dmft-rpa:U1} shows quantitative agreement of $\alpha(\mathbf{q})$ between DMFT and RPA.
+Since RPA is known to be accurate in this regime, this provides confidence in the numerical methods used to extract $\alpha(\mathbf{q})$ from the analytically continued DMFT spectra.
 At this small value of $U$, $\alpha(\mathbf{q})$ is relatively flat in a large part of the Brillouin Zone and quickly drops close to $\Gamma$.
-In RPA, the Gilbert damping $\alpha(\mathbf{q})$ is non-zero when the transferred momenta $\mathbf{q}$ connects the minority and majority Fermi surfaces (see supplement), since that is where Stoner damping at $\omega=0$ is possible.
+In RPA, the damping of slow modes $\alpha(\mathbf{q})$ is non-zero when the transferred momenta $\mathbf{q}$ connects the minority and majority Fermi surfaces (see Supplementary Figure 2), since that is where electron-hole damping at $\omega=0$ is possible.
 For larger values of $U$, $\alpha(\mathbf{q})$ becomes more momentum-dependent, i.e., less local.
-We find that the RPA does not describe the Gilbert damping in moderately and strongly correlated systems accurately.
-It underestimates the Stoner damping since it puts the particle-hole continuum too far way.
-At strong coupling, it also completely lacks the lower particle-hole excitation branch.
-As a result, at $U=9$, the RPA predicts a negligible Gilbert damping even though the DMFT calculation shows a substantial damping deep in the Brillouin Zone.
+We find that the RPA does not describe $\alpha(\mathbf{q})$ in moderately and strongly correlated systems accurately.
+It underestimates the damping by electron-hole excitations since it puts the electron-hole continuum too far way.
+At strong coupling, it also completely lacks the lower electron-hole excitation branch.
+As a result, at $U=9$, the RPA predicts a negligible damping of slow modes even though the DMFT calculation shows a substantial damping deep in the Brillouin Zone.
 At moderate correlation strength, $U=4$, the RPA overestimates the tendency towards magnetic ordering and thereby also $\alpha(\mathbf{q})$.
+For additional analysis of the structure of $\alpha$ in real-space see Supplementary Note 4.